Competition between service providers with strategic resource allocation: application to network slicing: Introduction

 We propose a business model where the NSTs provide service to end users.
 This service may be characterized by a series of performance constraints (e.g., transmission rate and delay) and each NST gets revenues from its subscribers.
 In order to support the service, the NSTs request dynamically access and core network resources from an InP.
 The InP works as a supporting unit to the NSTs.
+As a motivation example, we describe the scenario and the model in terms of mobile service operators and radio access networks.
+In this example, \emph{resources} would refer to the radio spectrum in each cell of the network and the equipment necessary to transmit over it.